docs-mockups/autheo/docs/users/create.md

 :::note

-We recommend using a password that is at least 12 characters long, comprised of letters, numbers and special characers.
+We recommend using a password that is at least 12 characters long, comprised of letters, numbers and special characters.

 :::